 Second stimulus check update: US coronavirus relief bill

-Since March lawmakers in the Capitol have failed to agree on another large-scale stimulus package to help Americans survive the economic fallout of the pandemic.
-After an initial surge of bipartisan sentiment to pass the CARES Act at the outset, the two parties have not been able to find a compromise since.
+Over the last six months, lawmakers in the Capitol have struggled to agree on a second large-scale stimulus package to help Americans survive the economic fallout of the pandemic.
+But after an initial swell of bipartisan sentiment to pass the CARES Act back in March, the two parties have remained far apart since then.

 What is happening right now with stimulus bill talks?